-The Government has approved a $14.6m laboratory expansion for Counties Manukau DHB
+The Government has approved a $14.6m laboratory expansion for Middlemore Hospital

-Health Minister David Clark has approved Counties Manukau DHB's self-funded $14.6 million dialysis and cardiac laboratory expansion.
+Health Minister David Clark has approved Counties Manukau DHB's self-funded $14.6 million dialysis and cardiac laboratory expansion at Middlemore Hospital.

 The new facilities at the hospital would make a real difference to the lives of more than 100 seriously unwell people each week, he said.